 All commands can be used in a macro file.

-The file must be terminated with EXIT or be interrupted with SET_INTERACTIVE.
+The file can be terminated with EXIT or interrupted with SET\INTERACTIVE.

 Within a macro file you can use comment-lines (for describing the problems and for explaining commands and inputs/outputs), which should always start with the @@ signs in the beginning of each comment-line.
-Such comment-lines help to document the macro file, while these are not considered as command lines and thus do not affect the proceeding of all the normal commands in modules of the Console Mode when the file is called by the Thermo-Calc Console Mode software.
+Such comment-lines help to document the macro file, while these are not considered as command lines and thus do not affect the proceeding of all the normal commands in modules of the Console Mode when the file is called by Thermo-Calc.